Abner-NM/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. Script 5: 5-execute - adds execute permission to the owner of the file hello in the working directory
 6. Script 6: 6-multiple_permissions - adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
 7. Script 7: 7-everybody - adds execution permission to the owner, the group owner and the other users, to the file hello
+8. Script 8: 8-James_Bond - ets the permission to the file hello as follows: owner: no permission at all; Group: no permission at all; and Other users: all the permissions